The Republican’s Magical Mystery Tour (Starting Next Week)

 Serbia

 The OECD Development Center‘s new Social Institutions and Gender Index looks at the “underlying structural barriers that deny women’s rights and their access to justice, resources and empowerment opportunities.”
-It’s based on data from 160 countries and covers “social norms, practices and laws”—like the age at which girls can legally marry, the level of “son bias” (where families deliberately […]
+It’s based on data from 160 countries and covers “social norms, practices and laws”—like the age at which girls can legally marry, the level of “son bias” (where families deliberately push […]

 Read the Full Article